DininduChamikara/Annotated-Corpus-Collection/CONTRIBUTING.md

 https://dininduchamikara.github.io/Pre-Annotation-Objects-Generator-NER/

-* Then Select the language you are familier and click on generate new button.
-(Note: If you are familier with Sinhala Language please be kind enough to give first pririty on Sinhala Annotations)
+* Then Select the language you are familiar with and click on the **Generate New** button.
+(Note: If you are familiar with Sinhala Language please be kind enough to give the first priority on Sinhala Annotations)

 -------------------